sysdiglabs/terraform-azurerm-secure-for-cloud/examples/single-subscription-k8s/README.md

 # Sysdig Secure for Cloud in Azure<br/>[ Example: Single-Subscription on Kubernetes Cluster ]

 Deploy Sysdig Secure for Cloud in a provided existing Kubernetes Cluster.

 - Sysdig **Helm** [cloud-connector chart](https://charts.sysdig.com/charts/cloud-connector/) will be used to deploy threat-detection and scanning features
 - Used architecture is similar to [single-subscription](https://github.com/sysdiglabs/terraform-azurerm-secure-for-cloud/blob/master/examples/single-subscription) but changing Container Group Instance <---> with an existing K8s

+### Notice

-- All the required resources and workloads will be run under the same Azure subscription.
+* All the required resources and workloads will be run under the same Azure subscription.
+* All Sysdig Secure for Cloud features **but [Image Scanning](https://docs.sysdig.com/en/docs/sysdig-secure/scanning/)** are enabled by default.
+You can enable it through `deploy_scanning` input variable parameters.<br/>
+* This example will create resources that cost money.<br/>Run `terraform destroy` when you don't need them anymore
+* All created resources will be created within the tags `product:sysdig-secure-for-cloud`, within the resource-group `sysdig-secure-for-cloud`

 ## Prerequisites